romland/xorzee/README.md

 - Should automatically find other cameras on the network
 - Should be zero-configuration (that is, install software, connect to network and go)
 - Should be highly configurable
+- It should be as close to power-on-and-aim-camera-and-go as possible
 - Should have a modern web-client that can handle multiple cameras
 - Clients should be able to connect to any camera on the network and then also see all other available cameras